Volodymyr, Ukraine: Imperial Russian period

-Interwar period
+First World War and aftermath

-Immediately after World War I, the area became disputed by the newly formed Second Polish Republic, Bolshevist Russia, and the Ukrainian People's Republic, with the Polish 17th Infantry Regiment capturing it overnight on 23 January 1919.
+In 1915 Volodymyr was occupied by Austrian troops.
+In 1916 the city's first Ukrainian school was established by Ukrainian Sich Riflemen.
+In 1918 Volodymyr was the stationing point of the Greycoat Division.
+Immediately after World War I, the area became disputed by the newly formed Second Polish Republic, Bolshevist Russia, and the Ukrainian People's Republic.
+On 23 January 1919, following battles against Ukrainian forces, the Polish 17th Infantry Regiment captured the city.

 In the interbellum, the city was a seat of a powiat within the Volhynian Voivodeship of Poland and an important garrison was located there.
 According to the 1921 census, the population was 48.2% Jewish, 32.0% Polish, 16.8% Ukrainian, 2.6% Russian.
 In 1926, the Volyn Artillery Reserve Cadet School (Wołyńska Szkoła Podchorążych Rezerwy Artylerii) was established in Włodzimierz.

 World War II

+Following the Molotov–Ribbentrop Pact between Nazi Germany and the Soviet Union, and the start of World War II, the city was occupied by Soviet forces on 19 September 1939.
+The commander, adjutant, 15 instructors and two other staff members of the Volyn Artillery Reserve Cadet School were murdered by the Russians in the Katyn massacre in 1940.

 The Great Synagogue was set on fire by the Germans in 1942 and in the 1950s the remnants were completely razed by the Soviet regime.

-Following the Molotov–Ribbentrop Pact between Nazi Germany and the Soviet Union, and the start of World War II, the city was occupied by Soviet forces on 19 September 1939.
 On 23 June 1941, at the start of the German invasion of the Soviet Union, the city was occupied by Germany and attached to the Reichskommissariat Ukraine, and immediately the Jewish community of 11,554 began to be persecuted.
 Between 1–3 September 1942, 25,000 Jews from the local area were shot at Piatydni.
 On 13 November 1942, the Germans killed another 3,000 Jews from the town near Piatydni.
 During World War II, a German concentration camp was located near the city.
 About 140 Jews returned to the city after the war but most later emigrated.
 By 1999, only 30 remained.

 From September 1941, the Germans operated the Oflag XI-A prisoner-of-war camp in the town, which was reorganized as Stalag 365 in April 1942.
 In September 1943, Stalag 365 was relocated to Novara, Italy.

 In 1943, the city became a shelter for Poles escaping massacres carried out by Ukrainian nationalists of the Ukrainian Insurgent Army (UPA).
 Attacks by the UPA took place mainly in the suburbs.
 Poles were defended both by the Polish police established with the consent of the Germans and an illegal self-defense unit.
 In the city, Poles suffered from overpopulation, hunger and diseases.
 According to later research by Władysław Siemaszko and Ewa Siemaszko, a total of 111 Poles were killed in a dozen UPA attacks.
 The city was liberated by the Red Army on 20 July 1944 and annexed to the Ukrainian SSR.
-After the war, the vast majority of Polish residents was displaced to the post-war Polish territories, as the city was annexed from Poland by the Soviets.
+After the war, the vast majority of Polish residents was displaced to the post-war Polish territories.
+Units of the Ukrainian Insurgent Army continued their activities around the city until 1946.